 Major Kevin Conley began sharing known resources with local injured veterans and their families.
 Realizing there was a great need, Kevin and his children, Dylan and Brynn Conley, began formalizing an organization with the help of his parents, Retired Lt.
 Col. Bill Conley and Marsha Conley.
 Warriors Helping Warriors Inc. is in the State of Delaware and deemed a non profit by the IRS.

 The organization has opened a resource center in Middletown, Delaware for veterans and their support systems needing assistance.
 The Center has a conference room, a recreation room, and living spaces for male homeless veterans.
 Available at the center we will have a resource center for veterans and their caregivers to discover what resources are available.

 The Brian Conley Veteran Resiliency Center public space includes a multi-purpose room, study/ conference room, lounge and kitchenette.
-It will also include residential space for 12-15 homeless veterans with bedrooms, kitchen and bathroom.
+It also includes residential space for 12 homeless veterans with bedrooms, kitchen and bathrooms.
 The center offers programs to support health and wellness, housing, resource and benefits education, financial planning, recreation, peer support and mental health.
-The center is operated by veteran volunteers and a full time licensed counselor/social worker.
-Programs offered include yoga, healthy cooking, meditation, peer mentoring, support groups for veterans, spouses and families, counseling, fellowship, etc.

-The Brian Conley Veteran Resiliency Center will be an educational, counseling, and residential center for Veterans and their families to receive support while reintegrating back into society after active duty.
+The Brian Conley Veteran Resiliency Center is an educational, counseling and residential center for Veterans and their families to receive support while reintegrating back into society after active duty.